codingdave/SortPhotosWithXmp/README.md

 # SortPhotosWithXmpByExifDate

 Sort your Photos and Videos by exif time.
-If you have .xmp files, this tool will place them accordingly, preserving the Image<->Xmp relation.
+If you have .xmp files, this tool will preserve the Image<->Xmp relation by keeping them adjoint.

-For all desctructive (possibly dangerous) commands the safe (dry run) mode is the default.
-Performing the operation (move, copy) needs to be requested.
+For all desctructive (possibly dangerous) actions the safe (dry run) mode is the default.
+Performing the destructive operation (move, copy, delete) needs to be requested (--force).

-The default operation is copy, but move can be enforced.
+The default operation is copy, but move can be used insted (--move).

-Challenges it can deal with:
+## Operations

+This application can perform an operation on a set of images with optional sidecar files

+### Rearrange images by exif information

+This operation will recursively browse through a directory and scan for images and movies.
+Their EXIF/IPTC information will be extracted and based on the date and time the image was shot a directory structure is created and the image with its optional sidecard files copied (default) or moved (--move) if enforced (--force).
+If you do not perform the operation it will notify you about the changes that will be performed when enforced.

+Possible future updates:

+* Allow to specify the date format that describes how the files are structured like "yyyy/MM/dd".
+* move videos out of image directory?
+Currently it will be sorted like the images

+### Extract the date from a pattern in the filename

+Not yet implemented

+### Find images where the filenames date mismatches the metadata

+Not yet implemented

+## We can solve the following issues

+### duplicates by filename

+This might happen if you have the same image (so also same metadata) at 2 different directories, as they will be copied next to each other.
+Since this might be a duplicate that you want to resolve first, they are placed in FileAlreadyExistsError/image/image.jpg and FileAlreadyExistsError/image/image_1.jpg, FileAlreadyExistsError/image/image_2.jpg ...

+### No timestamp found

-* No timestamp found: We try different fields of metadata (exif, iptc, ...).
+We try different fields of EXIF/IPTC metadata.
 Still a datetime might be missing.
-Images for which we do not find the datetime will be placed in NoTimeFound/image/image.jpg
+Images for which we do not find the datetime will be copied in NoTimeFound/image/image.jpg for further investigation.

-* In the future we can try to extract the date from the filename.
-Maybe with a pattern.
-* duplicates: This might happen if you have the same image (so also same metadata) at 2 different directories, as they will be copied next to each other.
-Since this might be a duplicate that you want to resolve first, they are placed in FileAlreadyExistsError/image/image.jpg and FileAlreadyExistsError/image/image_1.jpg, FileAlreadyExistsError/image/image_2.jpg ...
+### Metadata issues

-* Metadata issues: If reading the metadata fails or there is an unknown medatata entry the image is placed at MetaDataError/image/image.jpg
+If reading the metadata fails or there is an unknown medatata entry the image is copied at MetaDataError/image/image.jpg for further investigation.

 ## TODO-Application wise

-* Add Tests
-  * Fix finding xmps
-* Implement the other commands-stubs
-* Add command to print files whose filenames contain a timestamp and for which the xmp time information differs.
-Also allow to specify the format for the time, like yyyy/MM/dd
-* Allow to specify the date format that describes how the files are structured yyyy/MM/dd
-* move videos out of image directory?
-Currently it will be sorted like the images
 * Duplicates: 2015/01/06/dsc_1491.JPG and 2015/06/01/dsc_1491.JPG are the same image but exif got broken:
   * First scan all images with ImageMagick to get image hash
   * with a HashSet look up for duplicates?